Keynsham: Governance

+The town council was formed in 1991 and consists of 15 members elected every four years.
+The town council is divided into three wards.
+As of May 2023, Keynsham East is represented by five Liberal Democrat councillors, Keynsham North has four Liberal Democrat councillors and one Green Party councillor and Keynsham South is represented by three Labour and two Liberal Democrat councillors.
+Keynsham has one official twin town: Libourne in France.

-From 1974 to 1996, Keynsham was administered as part of the short-lived county of Avon; it has since formed part of the unitary authority of Bath and North East Somerset, in the ceremonial county of Somerset.
-Bath and North East Somerset which was created in 1996, was established by the Local Government Act 1992.
-The town is divided into Keynsham North, which has five Conservative councillors, Keynsham South which is represented by three Conservative and two Labour councillors, and Keynsham East, which has the remaining 5 councillors, all of whom are Conservatives.
+Formerly an urban district within the county of Somerset, between 1974 and 1996 the town became part of the larger district of Wandsdyke within the short-lived county of Avon.
+The town is now represented as part of the unitary authority of Bath and North East Somerset, in the ceremonial county of Somerset.
+Bath and North East Somerset Council was established in 1996 under the Local Government Act 1992.
+The town is divided into three wards on the unitary authority, Keynsham East which has two Liberal Democrat Councillors, Keynsham North, which has two Liberal Democrat councillors, Keynsham South which is represented by one Conservative and one Labour councillor.

-Bath and North East Somerset provides a single tier of local government with responsibility for almost all local government functions within its area including local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection, recycling, cemeteries, crematoria, leisure services, parks, and tourism.
+Bath and North East Somerset provides a single tier of local government, with responsibility for almost all local government functions within its area, including local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection, recycling, cemeteries, crematoria, leisure services, parks, and tourism.
 It is also responsible for education, social services, libraries, main roads, public transport, trading standards, waste disposal and strategic planning, although fire, police and ambulance services are provided jointly with other authorities through the Avon Fire and Rescue Service, Avon and Somerset Constabulary and the South Western Ambulance Service.

 Bath and North East Somerset's area covers part of the ceremonial county of Somerset but it is administered independently of the non-metropolitan county.
 Its administrative headquarters is in Bath, but many departments are headquartered in Keynsham.
 Between 1 April 1974 and 1 April 1996, it was the main town of the Wansdyke district of the county of Avon.
 Before 1974 the parish was part of the Keynsham Urban District.

-The parish is represented in the House of Commons of the Parliament of the United Kingdom as part of the North East Somerset constituency, which is a county constituency created by the Boundary Commission for England as the successor seat to the Wansdyke Parliamentary Seat.
-It came into being at the 2010 general election, and is represented by the Conservative Jacob Rees-Mogg.
+The parish is represented in the House of Commons of the Parliament of the United Kingdom as part of the North East Somerset and Hanham constituency following the 2023 boundary changes by the Boundary Commission for England replacing the North East Somerset parliamentary seat.
+In the first election following these changes in the 2024 general election the constituency elected Dan Norris of the Labour Party, who had previously represented the Wansdyke constituency that preceded North East Somerset.
 It elects one Member of Parliament (MP) by the first past the post system of election.